eamonnWalshADI/mbed-os/docs/design-documents/platform/pin-names/pin_names.md

 ### Overview and background

-Mbed is designed so that application code written in the platform is portable across different Mbed supported boards with the same hardwre capabilities or interfaces.
+Mbed is designed so that application code written in the platform is portable across different Mbed supported boards with the same hardware capabilities or interfaces.
 However, the code, in most cases, is not truly portable due to the differences in pin name definitions for the same kind of interfaces across different boards.
 This document provides a standard for defining pin names for the commonly used Mbed interfaces in a board support package.

 ### Requirements and assumptions